grincc/grin-wallet-api-tutorial/readme.md

 ## Introduction

-In this document will define the basis of proper communication with the grin-wallet API, which is the use of secure JSON-RPC calls.
+This document will define the basis of proper communication with the grin-wallet API, which is the use of secure JSON-RPC calls.
 A shared key must first be calculated before calling any other JSON-RPC method.
 All subsequent requests and responses will be then encrypted and decrypted with the following parameters:

 - AES-256 in GCM mode with 128-bit tags and 96 bit nonces
 - 12 byte nonce which must be included in each request/response to use on the decrypting side